 Marlboro’s annual seven-week season takes place from late June through mid-August on the campus of Marlboro College in Marlboro, Vermont.
 Marlboro is not a typical school or festival.
 There is no faculty, no formal curriculum in the usual sense, no regular orchestra or soloists, and no private lessons.
 Instead, the focus is on advanced artistic development and the intensive, collaborative exploration of chamber music.
 The Marlboro program is led by Artistic Directors Mitsuko Uchida and Jonathan Biss in consultation with a committee of resident senior artists.

-Marlboro participants are young professional concert artists, symphony orchestra members, chamber music artists, and, in rare instances, exceptionally gifted conservatory or university students.
+Marlboro participants are emerging professional concert artists, symphony orchestra members, chamber music artists, and, in rare instances, exceptionally gifted conservatory or university students.
 The musicians are expected to be in residence for the full seven-week season and to be available to rehearse any day of the week—studying and rehearsing works in great depth from the vast chamber music repertoire with primary concern for the music itself.
 The program includes informal musical gatherings, workshops and seminars, and other social gatherings.
 After three weeks of rehearsals, five weekends of public concerts are held as an outgrowth of the ongoing study program.
 The concerts include just a small portion of the many works that are explored each week, and no participant is assured of performing.

 Generally, there are 75 to 80 musicians in residence each season.
-Most of the instrumentalists are young professionals in their 20s; vocal participants are sometimes slightly older.
+Most of the instrumentalists are emerging professionals in their 20s; vocal participants are sometimes slightly older.
 Applicants younger than 18 years of age are not usually accepted.

 Marlboro provides considerable fellowship support to help cover room, board, and other costs.
 However, participants are expected to contribute some amount toward these expenses; exact amounts are determined on the basis of individual financial need.
 Participants are not paid to perform.